trstefan/rickandmorty-next/README.md

 ## Features

-- Browse and search for characters from the Rick and Morty series.
+- **Character Exploration with Filtering:** Dive deep into character details and utilize powerful filtering options to find specific characters based on their attributes.
-- View detailed information about each character.
+- **Episode Character Lists:** Quickly identify all the characters featured in any given Rick and Morty episode.
-- Explore episodes and locations from the show.
+- **Location Resident Directory:** Discover which characters reside in or have been associated with specific locations throughout the multiverse.

 ## Installation